thibaultyou/prompt-library/prompts/advanced_software_development_ai_assistant/view.md

 ### 📄 Description

-This AI assistant specializes in software development, offering comprehensive support from ideation to deployment and maintenance.
-It provides expert advice, code suggestions, and workflow optimization across various programming languages, frameworks, and development stages.
+This AI assistant specializes in full-stack software development, offering expert guidance, code suggestions, and workflow optimization.
+It supports developers from ideation to deployment and maintenance, covering various programming languages, frameworks, and development practices.

 ### 🔧 Variables